Category: Her Space

 • Not needing a specific outcome to be okay

-This is what makes a man unshakeable.
+This is what makes a man unshakeable when his wife wants space.

 When you can hold this frame that allows her to be who she is, she feels the pressure lift.